ComfyUI Extension: ComfyUI-Distributed

 Distributed GPU Panel

-The control center for your distributed setup:
+The control centre for your distributed setup:

 | Feature | Description | |---------|-------------| | Worker Status | Real-time status indicators | | Launch/Stop | Control individual local workers | | Clear Memory | Free VRAM on all workers | | Interrupt | Stop current processing | | Worker Logs | View real-time logs |